 Princess Diana’s Favorite Bread and Butter Pudding – Celebrate Diana with her favorite treat, a cross between bread pudding and creme brûlée.

-I remember when I first heard the news that Princess Diana had been killed.
+I remember when I first heard the news that Princess Diana was gone.
 It was my first or second week of college, and everything in my personal realm had changed overnight– I had a roommate, a meal plan and my first taste of independence.
 It was a weird time of transition.

 On that grim day, a fellow student popped their head inside my dorm room to announce the news: